Michael Harris II Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in the league.

-- The Diamondbacks have the 18th-ranked team ERA across all MLB pitching staffs (4.34).
+- The Diamondbacks' 4.30 team ERA ranks 16th among all MLB pitching staffs.

-- Kelly (6-3) gets the starting nod for the Diamondbacks in his 12th start of the season.
-He has a 3.11 ERA in 63 2/3 innings pitched, with 69 strikeouts.
+- Nelson gets the start for the Diamondbacks, his 12th of the season.
+He is 2-2 with a 5.37 ERA and 37 strikeouts in 57 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander threw 6 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.
+- The right-hander last appeared on Monday against the Colorado Rockies, when he threw five innings, allowing five earned runs while giving up eight hits.

+- In 11 games this season, the 25-year-old has a 5.37 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.